KvTsira/potential-enigma/Develop/README.md

 <br />

 ## license <a name="license"></a>
-Licensed under the [IBM](https://opensource.org/licenses/IPL-1.0)  license
+Licensed under the [MIT](https://opensource.org/licenses/MIT)  license

 ## Questions 😊 <a name="questions"></a>
-Get in touch with me on Github: [dfgdg](https://github.com/dfgdg)
+Get in touch with me on Github: [test1](https://github.com/test1)
 <br />
-If you have any additional questions, please contact me at: dfgdg
+If you have any additional questions, please contact me at: test1